brownplt/iticse-in-flow-2014/in-flow-assignments/fisler/asgn-1.md

 Each student will then peer-review the stage 3 submission from one other group.

+[Added after receiving Ville's comments] The double-blind structure for the early stages reflects my concern that reviewing might be biased by knowing who did the work.
+The scenarios I worry about are similar to those that arise in conference reviewing, though I expect students have less experience (and hence maturity) in dealing with those situations.
+I also feel that sharing the identities puts the burden on the course staff to create groups that exclude roommates, close friends, etc.  If the early stages are blind, we can let the software handle the review assignments.

 For stages 1 and 2, rubrics would ask students to comment on whether the outline missed any significant sources of attacks, and whether the specific tasks targeted the goals in the outline.
 Students would not